 General Fund (GF)

 This is the main revenue account of the council.
-Day to day transactions are conducted through this account, with the exception of those relating to the Housing Revenue Account, Collection Fund or any other trust funds held by the Council.
+Day to day transactions are conducted through this account, except for those relating to the Housing Revenue Account, Collection Fund or any other trust funds held by the Council.

 Grants